graphcommerce-org/graphcommerce/packages/todo-app-example/README.md

 ## GraphQL Codegen Relay TodoMVC

-Demonstration of using `graphql-codegen-relay-plugin` width TodoMVC.
+Demonstration of using `graphql-codegen-relay-plugin` with TodoMVC.
 Server code is based on [Relay TodoMVC](https://github.com/relayjs/relay-examples/tree/master/todo) Frontend code is also based on [Relay TodoMVC](https://github.com/relayjs/relay-examples/tree/master/todo) but ported over to ReactApollo (ReactApolloHooks).